Major Leaguers* & Western Canada Baseball

 After two seasons with the Rockets (1950-1951) Alstonsigned a pro contract and moved up to San Diego of the PacificCoast League in his first pro season, 1952.
 In 1954 he became the first black to suit up withthe St. Louis Cardinals (Len Tucker had been the first blacksigned by the Cards and Eloyd Robinson the third).

-In hisinitial season of pro ball, Alston must have thought he'd neverleft Canada -- at least eight of his teammates with Portervillehad played on the prairies (including Jesse Blackman, WaltTyler, Chet Brewer and Les Witherspoon).
+In hisinitial season of pro ball, Alston must have thought he'd neverleft Canada -- at least eight of his teammates with Portervillehad played on the prairies (including Jesse Blackman/Blackmon, WaltTyler, Chet Brewer and Les Witherspoon).

 Alston, with both medical and mental problems, relied upon disability benefits after baseball.
 He died in 1993 at age 67.